 Just because gluten can't be a part of your life doesn't mean you have to live without pizza.
-Our own gluten-free guru Elizabeth Barbone has created a rice flour based Yeast-Raised Pizza Crust that can take on any topping combo without cracking or drying out, the way so many GF adaptations do.
+Our own gluten-free expert Elizabeth Barbone has created a rice flour based Yeast-Raised Pizza Crust that can take on any topping combo without cracking or drying out, the way so many GF adaptations do.

 The method here is simple: the dry ingredients are mixed with the wet, rolled out, and left to rise until puffy and ready to bake.
 To ensure a crisp, sturdy crust, the dough is baked until lightly golden before being topped and finished.
 This two-part baking plan makes a crust that doesn't collapse under the weight of the toppings.